75asu/devops-gallery/major projects/end2end-jenkins-pipeline/README.md

     cat /run/secrets/additional/chart-admin-password && echo
     ```

 - Go to _manage jenkins -> manage nodes and clouds_ in jenkins instance to see the node attached to it by the cluster to jenkins.
 In
 _manage jenkins -> manage nodes and clouds -> configure clouds_, it will be visibble that kubernetes is already setup there.
+- Write a simple pipelineto check whether Jenkins is able to crete a pod as a build agent properly or not